Searching for Gita, the Little Pearl: Part 7

 Here Comes the Judge

 Borys Kowalski was still steaming when he got back to his office.
 He leaned back in his chair, arms behind his head and tried to figure out what Ula and Gita were up to.
-'What can I do to find out?' he asked himself.
+'What can I do to find out?' he wondered.
 While he was working on it his intercom buzzed.
-He answered it.

 "What is it, Kamila?" he snarled to his salty secretary.
 Figuratively, Kamila Wojciechowski had hair on her chest and bulging biceps when it came to dealing with Borys.
 In reality, he respected her and thus kept her as his secretary for many years.